chihkang/roq/content/posts/2025-01-02-demo/index.md

 ```
 👀 **›** _Slick right?_ (you also have a dark mode button in the site if you want to give it a shot)

-**Note:** The design is using TailwindCSS which is supported by Roq and Quarkus using the `quarkus-web-bundler-tailwind-css` extension.
+**Note:** The design is using TailwindCSS which is supported by Roq and Quarkus using the `quarkus-web-bundler-tailwindcss` extension.

 👩🏻‍💻 **›** **In `web/app.js`**, add this in the bottom:
 ```javascript